pawaters/docker1/README.md

 Drawing to explain networking: https://bit.ly/3tfHFnx

-19) check that the local machine is leader: docker node ls

-TEST
+19)For this, I have used the VM as the leader, the local machine as slave.
+Reason: local machine firewall (Mac Mini). same idea. check leader status: docker node ls docker swarm join-token worker docker node ls -  only works on master

+20)